These easy Protein Cookies are a healthier version of your favourite dessert—they're also nut-free and gluten-free!

 What type of protein powder is best?

-Keep these cookies in an airtight container at room temperature for up to 2 weeks.
-If you’re making a larger batch, store them in the refrigerator to extend their shelf life.
+Store: Keep baked cookies in an airtight container at room temperature for up to 2 weeks.

 More protein powder recipes